 NHTSA makes it clear that the side underride guards it is considering are not the “lateral protective devices” common in Europe.
 Carriers use those devices to prevent pedestrians and cyclists from entering the space under a truck trailer.
 The devices under consideration are also not the very light-weight airflow deflectors seen on semitrailers in the U.S. as a fuel efficiency measure.
 No other country requires side underride guards.

 In the infrastructure law, Congress considered the impact of a passenger car traveling at 35 mph hitting the side of a trailer or semitrailer.
-The NHTSA ANPRM sets the bar at 40 mph, saying that prior tests of the only commercially available side underride guard in the U.S. showed no discernable difference between the two impact speeds.
+The NHTSA ANPRM sets the bar at 40 mph, saying that prior tests of the only commercially available side underride guard in the U.S. showed no discernible difference between the two impact speeds.

 Based on a 40 mph impact, NHTSA makes these assumptions: